Steve Gregory (American football)

-Stephen C. Gregory (born January 8, 1983) is an American football coach and a former safety.
+Stephen C. Gregory (born January 8, 1983) is an American football coach and a former safety who is currently the defensive coordinator at Vanderbilt.
 He was signed by the San Diego Chargers as an undrafted free agent in 2006.
 He played college football and coached at Syracuse.
 Gregory was also a member of the New England Patriots and Kansas City Chiefs.

-Early years
+Early life

 Gregory lived in Staten Island, New York for most of his youth.
 He was a Jets fan growing up.
-He attended St. Margaret Mary Parochial Elementary school grades 6-8 then attended Monsignor Farrell High School before transferring to Curtis High School.
+He attended St. Margaret Mary Parochial Elementary school grades 6–8 then attended Monsignor Farrell High School before transferring to Curtis High School.
 He played college football at Syracuse University.

 Professional career

 San Diego Chargers

 The defender started his career as an undrafted free agent, and signed with the San Diego Chargers as an undrafted free agent in 2006.
 He played for them until 2011.
 He started 31 of 85 games, recording 241 tackles, four interceptions and two sacks.